dreamcatcher-tech/network/Inbox/2024-10-27 1703 make a napps registry.md

 Must be running offline mode.
 The reliability should be in finding the hashes of the pieces that make up the package, not the availability of a particular network service.
 Should be able to pull from peers, local cache, the works.
 Then we have a few strong hosts, and the network has practically perfect uptime.

+## Competitors
+We should make a map of all the major package registries on the internet, map out their control structures, incentive structures maybe, and indicate how they may have been subjected to a control that's not in our best interest, and show that there's an opportunity for a unified package repository that stays open and has incentives built into it to keep it sustained.